-Walls incorporating the System shall be detailed to reduce the risk of damage due to movement in the LGSF or STF supporting wall, taking into consideration differential movement in dissimilar materials.
+Brick/stone slip walls shall be detailed to reduce the risk of damage due to movement in the sheathed LGSF or STF supporting wall, taking into consideration differential movement in dissimilar materials.

 LGSF supporting walls shall be designed in accordance with BS EN 1993-1-1 and BS EN 1993-1-3; the steel structure shall be not less than 1.2 mm thick with a minimum of 50 mm flanges.